 All students are placed in an internship in area schools for two days each week as a course equivalency.
 A limited number of placements are available in selected human service agencies for interested students who are not participants in the Teacher Education Program.
-Students reflect on their experiences in weekly seminar sessions led by the Faculty Director.
-A final project is required.
-This course is taken on a credit/no credit basis.
+Students will reflect on their experiences in weekly seminar sessions led by the Faculty Director and will complete final project.

 This program is of particular interest to students in education, who can fulfill their practice teaching requirement in a local school in Auckland.
 It will also appeal to students in Social Justice Studies, Sociology, and those in other disciplines interested in issues of multiculturalism and ethnic minorities.